 Read my entire review of Shout!
 Factory 40th anniversary Blu-ray over at Slant Magazine.

 “Flush from the success of Dirty Harry, Don Siegel at last found himself possessed with sufficient clout to imprint his next work, Charley Varrick, with the auteurist stamp “A Siegel Film,” a rubric that appears on screen before any other title cards.
 Siegel’s identification with the film’s doggedly professional protagonist extended even to its working title, Last of the Independents, a slogan we see emblazoned across the side of the eponymous character’s crop-dusting company van.”

-Read the review over at Slant Magazine.
+Read my entire review of Kino Lorber’s new Blu-ray over at Slant Magazine.

-Read the entire review at Slant Magazine.
+Read my entire review over at Slant Magazine.

-Read the entire review on Slant Magazine.
+Read my entire review of this new title over at Slant Magazine.

 “Terence Fisher’s standout Hammer Films horror title gets a sterling Blu-ray transfer and a satisfyingly comprehensive slate of bonus features.”

 Read my review of the AV quality and extras for this release over at Slant Magazine.